Integrated Nanodevices and Nanosystems Research (Inano)

 Inano’s Research Currently Focuses on

-- Cost-effective energy harvesting with extreme efficiency.
+- Cost-effective energy harvesting technologies with ultra-high efficiency.

 1. Photon-trapping Slow-light Devices and Systems for Data and Telecom, Quantum Sensing and Energy Harvesting

 - Ultra-fast silicon (Si) photonics, high bit-rate data and telecommunication links, nano-optoelectronics

 - Ultra-wideband and ultra-fast photodetectors/sensors with near unity efficiency